ogabrielluiz/suvi-trainer/Readme.md

 ```
 python3 setup.py install
 ```
-You will need to edit the [configuration file](config_example.json) to include your name and the upload password.
+(There is also a stable version that can be installed from PyPi using `pip3 install suvitrainer`) You will need to edit the [configuration file](config_example.json) to include your name and the upload password.
 Please [contact me](mailto:hughes.jmb@gmail.com) for the password and further information.